manuelcasanova/socialTemplate/README.md

 SuperAdmins can grant or revoke any role, including Admin, Moderator, Subscribed, and NotSubscribed.
 SuperAdmins cannot revoke their own SuperAdmin role.
-A SuperAdmin can only revoke the SuperAdmin role if they were the one who assigned it; they cannot revoke it if another SuperAdmin granted the role.
+A SuperAdmin can only revoke the SuperAdmin role if they were the one who assigned it.
+They cannot revoke it if another SuperAdmin granted the role.
+The only exception is the SuperAdmin with userId 1, ensuring that there is always someone with the authority to make this change.

 Admin permissions: